 Another time that this happened, my finger actually bled from both places!
 I didn’t have a camera then, or you’d be looking at that picture instead.

 Another fun thing is when you get the “sprayer” – that’s when you’re squeezing and squeezing, and nothing happens – until you notice the spray of blood all over the place (the squirt is such a fine stream that you can’t see if coming out of your finger!).

 On that note – how often do people really change their lancets?
-Many long time diabetics have more boxes of lancets than you can count, but rarely change them.
-I know myself, I usually don’t change my lancet until it is so dull that it feels like I’m driving a large nail into my finger AND it doesn’t produce any blood.
+Many people who have lived with diabetes for a long time have more boxes of lancets than you can count but rarely change them.
+I usually don’t change my lancet until it is so dull that it feels like I’m driving a large nail into my finger, AND it doesn’t produce any blood.